TK's Reviews

 Taste

 Bit of a shocker.
 I don’t know when this happened, but somehow Wayne’s has the best pint in Nice.
 The South African mec had a decent pour.
-Taste on point.
+Taste close.
 It’s unmistakably French Guinness but I was happy to keep them coming despite the price.

 Appearance